bufferapp/buffer-talks/slides/optimize-cluster-resource-allocation.md

 - Start with a very conservative set of limits

 ```
-# for node might be something like
+# node might be something like
 replicas: 1
 ...
-cpu: 100m
+cpu: 10m
-memory: 100Mi
+memory: 50Mi
 ```

 ---